martxelo/Kearsley.jl/README.md

 ```

 The three functions are independent.
-All of them calculates the bestfit and returns only the expected values.
+All of them calculate the bestfit and return only the expected values.
 You don't need to run them in any order.

 ## Aplications